Brettles/short-sqs-lab/README.md

 ### SQS Standard Queue Creation
 First, we'll set up a SQS standard queue (next we'll look at FIFO).
 You can set this up manually in the console or using the CLI or you can use the CloudFormation template in `sqs-standard-queue-yaml`.
 This creates a SQS queue with the name "StandardQueue".

+You may also run `create-standard-queue.sh` which calls CloudFormation from the commandline.
+You can then run `describe-standard-queue.sh` which will show the stack output once CloudFormation has completed creation.

-Whether creating the queue manually or in CloudFormation, take a note of the name - you'll need that next.
+Whether creating the queue manually or in CloudFormation, take a note of the output with the queue URL - you'll need that next.

 ### Sending SQS Messages
 Edit `generate-sqs-data.py`.
 On line 10 you'll see `<SQS Queue URL>` - put the SQS queue URL here.
 You'll find it in the console or in the outputs section of the CloudFormation stack.